 Study co-author, Associate Professor Trevor Worthy of Flinders University says: “The fossils of this spectacular bat and several others in the St Bathans Fauna show that the prehistoric aviary that was New Zealand also included a surprising diversity of furry critters alongside the birds.”

 Study co-author Professor Paul Scofield of Canterbury Museum says: “These bats, along with land turtles and crocodiles, show that major groups of animals have been lost from New Zealand.
-They show that the iconic survivors of this lost fauna – the tuataras, moas, kiwi, acanthisittid wrens, and leiopelmatid frogs – evolved in a far more complex community that hitherto thought.”
+They show that the iconic survivors of this lost fauna — the tuataras, moas, kiwi, acanthisittid wrens, and leiopelmatid frogs — evolved in a far more complex community than hitherto thought.”

-This diverse fauna lived in or around a 5600-square-km prehistoric Lake Manuherikia that once covered much of the Maniototo region of the South Island.
+This diverse fauna lived in or around a 5600-square-km (2,200-square-mi) prehistoric Lake Manuherikia that once covered much of the Maniototo region of the South Island.
 When they lived, in the early Miocene, temperatures in New Zealand were warmer than today and semitropical to warm temperate forests and ferns edged the vast palaeolake.

 Vulcanops provides new insight into the original diversity of bats in Australasia.
 Its lineage became extinct sometime after the early Miocene, as did a number of other lineages present in the St Bathans assemblage.
-These include crocodiles, terrestrial turtles, flamingo-like palaelodids, swiftlets, several pigeon, parrot and shorebird lineages and non-flying mammals.
+These include crocodiles, terrestrial turtles, flamingo-like palaelodids, swiftlets, several pigeons, parrots, and shorebird lineages and non-flying mammals.
 Most of these were probably warm-adapted species.
 After the middle Miocene, global climate change brought colder and drier conditions to New Zealand, with significant changes to vegetation and environments.

-It is likely that this general cooling and drying trend drove overall loss in bat diversity in New Zealand, where just two bat species today comprise the entire native land mammal fauna.
+It is likely that this general cooling and drying trend drove the overall loss in bat diversity in New Zealand, where just two bat species today comprise the entire native land mammal fauna.
 All other modern land mammals in New Zealand have been introduced by people within the last 800 years.